Voxelum/x-minecraft-launcher/README.md

 Beta: Cover the basic features related to mods.

 1. Manage mods resources and launch with selected mods.
 2. Be able to install Forge/Fabric on corresponding Minecraft version.
 3. Be able to detect mod version with Forge/Fabric version and Minecraft Version (detect mod compatibility).

+Want to know exact features we have?
+See [Feature Design vs Implemenatation](#Feature-Design-vs-Implemenatation)

 ## Design